AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2024/2024-02-03-wordxplorer-update-3/wordxplorer-update-3.md

 ---
-title: "WordWhiz Update #3"
+title: "WordXplorer Update #3"
-excerpt: "WordWhiz Update 3 adds a help button and 100 words"
+excerpt: "WordXplorer Update 3 adds a help button and 100 words"
 category: "project updates"
 tags:
   - "project updates"
-  - "wordwhiz"
+  - "wordxplorer"
 coverImage: "./help-button.jpg"

 ---

-You can see all the related updates [here](/tags/wordwhiz)
+You can see all the related updates [here](/tags/wordxplorer)

 Those of you who downloaded the 1st early access version might have noticed an update in the test flight app over the holidays 🎉